decretist/Dissertation/Chapter2/chapter2o.md

 *dicta*.
 The emphasis of the discussion of *dicta ante* will therefore necessarily be on their function in the organization of Part II.
 The questions in Part II are formally coordinate with the distinctions in Part I, *de Pen*. and Part III.
-That is, they contain a single terminal node (the *dictum ante*), followed by an ordered sequence of one or more internal nodes (the chapters) containing inscription, rubric, canon and *dictum post* terminal nodes.[^13]

-Distinctions are the highest-order containers in Part I, *de Pen*. and Part III.

 There are 8,371 words in the first-recension *dicta ante* in Part II.
 Four *dicta ante* (C.11 q.2 d.a.c.1, C.17 q.2 d.a.c.1, C.17 q.3